About Cost of Equity

 Rj = Cost of Equity / Required Rate of Return

 Rf = Risk-free Rate of Return.
 Generally, it is the government’s treasury interest rate.
-We call it risk-free based on the premises that the government will never default on their financial commitments.
+We call it risk-free based on the premise that the government will never default on its financial commitments.

 Rm = Expected Return from Market Portfolio.
 It is the expected return from an imaginary portfolio of shares where all the shares existing in the market are purchased in the ratio of the market capitalization of each.

 β = Beta.
 It is the measure of risk.
 It represents the change in return of a particular company in response to a change in the Rm.

 First of all, standalone figures of the cost of equity of a company have very less relevance.
 There are no scientific benchmarks for this metric.
 In general, we can say that the lower it is, the easier the viability of the business will be.
 We can get more or better inference when we have following other things along with it.